Staging and grading of gallbladder cancer

 Staging of gallbladder cancer

 There are different ways of staging cancers.
-The number staging system and the TMN staging system are usually used for gallbladder cancer.
+For gallbladder cancer, doctors usually use the TNM staging system and the number staging system.

 Number staging system

 This staging system uses numbers to describe the stage of the cancer.
-There are four stages of gallbladder cancer:
+There are 4 stages of gallbladder cancer:

 - Stage 1

-The cancer affects only the wall of the gallbladder. - Stage 2
+The cancer affects only the inner wall of the gallbladder. - Stage 2

 Grading of gallbladder cancer

-Grading is about how the cancer cells look under a microscope compared with normal cells.
-The grade helps your doctor decide if you need further treatment after surgery.
+Grading is about how the cancer cells look under a microscope compared with normal cells:

-- Grade 1, low-grade or well differentiated – the cancer cells look similar to normal cells and usually grow slowly and are less likely to spread.
+- Grade 1 (low grade or well differentiated) – the cancer cells look similar to normal cells and usually grow slowly.

 Related pages